lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 LitElement templates are rendered into a shadow tree by default.
 Styles scoped to an element's shadow tree don't affect the main document or other shadow trees.
 Similarly, with the exception of [inherited CSS properties](#inheritance), document-level styles don't affect the contents of a shadow tree.

 When you use standard CSS selectors, they only match elements in your component's shadow tree.

-{% playground-example "docs/components/style/styleatemplate" "my-element.ts" %}
+This means you can often use very simple selectors since you don't have to worry about them accidentally styling other parts of the page; for example: `input`, `*`, or `#my-element`.

 ### Styling the component itself {#host}